infoatgodreams/GoDreams-Repository/Volume 1/Reference Reading/Research Papers/Global/The Impact of Institutionalization on Child Development_Kim Mclean.md

 		-  peer relationships
 	-   Eleven months after adoption 65% of  orphanage children had eating problems [Nutrition](Volume%201/Roll%20Ups/Nutrition.md):
 		-  Parents reported that one-third of children refused to eat solid foods and almost one-third of children overate.
-		-  In the Canadian  sample, many parents of orphanage children  reported that they continued to offer food to  children after a meal and that it was never refused.
+		-  In the Canadian  sample, many parents of orphanage children  reported that they continued to offer food to  children after a meal and that it was never refused. [[Observed behaviors as assessments]]
 		- Given orphanage children’s malnutrition and small size, such overeating probably  represents their bodies’ natural catch-up mechanism.
 		- Children in orphanage had never eaten  enough food to allow them to learn feelings  of satiety (Fisher et al., 1997).
 		-   Three  years after adoption, orphanage children had no more eating problems than did Canadian  born or early-adopted children (Ames, 1997)
 	- A common behavior problem found in  most samples of orphanage children is stereotyped behavior, that is, repeating the same movement over and over, as in body rocking
 		- In the Fisher et al. orphanage sample, 84% of orphanage children displayed one or more stereotyped behaviors.
-			- 67% rocked, and 19% moved their hands stereotypically
+			- 67% rocked, and 19% moved their hands stereotypically **[[Observed behaviors as assessments]]**
 			- Tizard (1977).
 Fisher et al. (1997) suggested that the stereotyped behavior of orphanage children may represent the prolongation of the stereotyped behaviors found in normal infants around the time they learn to sit, stand, or walk (Thelan, 1979, 1981).
 It may also reflect a self-soothing strategy or an attempt to self-stimulate in the barren orphan age rooms.
 			-   In the Canadian sample, stereotyped be  havior was the most frequently reported be  havior problem of orphanage children but it  was also a behavior that improved quite rapidly (Fisher et al., 1997).
 			-  Young orphanage children show the same stereotyped behaviors as family-reared children just starting  to sit, stand, or walk (Thelen, 1979),  but when restriction to a crib for 18–20 hr/day does  not permit them to develop their motor skills  (Ames, 1997), these early stereotyped behaviors are practiced for a prolonged period.
 			-  In the general absence of sensory stimulation  and soothing by adults, for example, by rocking, children may learn to provide their own  stimulation or soothing by making stereo-  typed movements.
 	-   Fisher et al. (1997) found  that 32% of orphanage children had problems  with peers.
 		- The most common problems involved either avoiding contact with peers or  being overwhelmed by peers’ attention.
-		-   By the time the  orphanage children had been in adopted in Canada for 8  or more years, their peer relationships had im-  proved (Warford, 2002).
+		-   By the time the  orphanage children had been in adopted in Canada for 8  or more years, their peer relationships had improved (Warford, 2002).
 		-   On the other hand, orphanage children felt less social support from their  peer group or a close friend than did children  in the other groups.
 The longer children had  spent in institution, the less peer support they felt even post adoption  Peer problems are also believed to arise  from the characteristics of the orphanage environment.
-			- Young children in Romanian orphanages are generally quiet and unrespon  sive to each other, so after adoption they are  wary of and withdraw from family-reared chil  dren who are noisier, more active, and more  unpredictable than their peers in the orphan  age (Fisher et al., 1997).
+			- Young children in Romanian orphanages are generally quiet and unresponsive to each other, so after adoption they are  wary of and withdraw from family-reared chil  dren who are noisier, more active, and more  unpredictable than their peers in the orphan  age (Fisher et al., 1997).
 			- This unwillingness to interact with peers further prevents them  from learning normal patterns of social interaction.
 When they do become comfortable  enough to interact with peers in their new environment, they externalize (“act out”) in unacceptable ways that do not endear them to those peers.
 			- Several years after adoption, they have improved on most indices of behavior with peers but still have externalizing problems and feel less social support from peers or  close friend than family-reared children do.
 -   Vorria, Rutter, Pickles, Wolkind, and Hobsbaum (1998) found that, compared to same aged peers living at home, 9- to 11-year-old  children living in a Greek orphanage were **more  inattentive and more often engaged in nonproductive activities in the classroom.** Adoptive parents highlighted the following as ongoing problems:
 	- High activity levels
 	- inability to attend
 	- Distractibility / [[Attention Problems]]
 	-  These findings are consistent with the earlier work of Goldfarb (1945b)  who reported distractibility and a lack of concentration among adolescents who had moved from orphanage  foster care at age 3.